 Some anti-calcio commentators cite a lack of competition in Serie A, another inaccurate assumption vastly outweighed by the frequency of one-sided matches in both the Premier League and La Liga.
 In Spain, Barcelona have racked up a 5-0 scoreline on three occasions already this season, and even fired eight without reply past poor Osasuna.
 Likewise, rivals Real Madrid’s wins so far have included a 6-0 and a 6-2.
 In England, Manchester United recently demolished Arsenal 8-2.
 The last time that scoreline was registered in Serie A was sixteen years ago.
 In the first five weeks of this season, no team in the Italian top flight has won a match by more than three goals.

 The complete reversal in UK attitudes towards Italian football over the last decade seems unfounded and essentially without substance, appearing instead to be based solely on conjecture and common misconception.
 How could the game have changed so much, so rapidly?
 The ball is still round.
-The Independent’s Sam Wallace — and other narrow-minded journalists and soccer fans — would do well to pick up the remote once in a while, or better yet, buy a plane ticket.
+The Independent’s Sam Wallace — and other narrow-minded journalists and soccer fans — would do well to buy a plane ticket to any city in Europe, or even simply pick up the remote.
 They’d find a host of channels besides Sky Sports, and a whole world beyond our shores playing their own beautiful game.